 Monday Night Snowboard | Grouse Mountain

-This program is geared towards any student with any diagnosis and any level of snowboarding ability from never ever to the hardest shredder.
-Being an evening session, we tend to see more adults and youth in this time slot, but of course children are welcome.
-Monday nights are often quiet on Grouse Mountain, so it gives us a lot of room to play.
+This program is open to students with any diagnosis and all snowboarding skill levels, whether they’ve never tried it before (never-evers) or they are seasoned shredders.
+Being an evening session, we tend to see more adults and youth in this time slot, however, children are welcome, too (5+ years).
+Monday nights are typically quiet on Grouse Mountain, allowing a lot of room to play on the mountain.

 Sunday Morning Snowboard | Grouse Mountain